vbilopav/postgrest.net/README.md

 ## Yes, but why? / Benefits

-A lot has changes since SQL-92.
+A lot has changed since SQL-92.

 Modern SQL language is [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) calculus engine.
 It is only ever successful programming language of forth generation with elements of fifth generation.